diqezit/SpectrumNet/README.md

 **SpectrumNet** is a high-performance audio visualizer for Windows that transforms any system audio into a captivating, real-time spectral display.
 Built with C#, WPF, and .NET 8, it combines advanced signal processing with a powerful rendering engine to create immersive visual experiences.

 ![Intro](https://github.com/user-attachments/assets/82777947-28cb-4d22-a9e3-166294801efb)

+> ### 🚀 Now Available in C++!
+>
+> For users seeking maximum performance and a lighter footprint, a native C++ version of this project is now available! **[SpectrumCpp](https://github.com/diqezit/SpectrumCpp)** is built from the ground up with Win32 and Direct2D for raw speed and efficiency.
+>
+> **Check out SpectrumCpp if you:**
+> - Need the absolute best performance, especially in overlay mode.
+> - Prefer a minimal, dependency-free executable.
+> - Are interested in native Windows development with C++.

 ## ✨ Key Features